-NARRATIVE 1970
+NARRATIVE-1970

-Helicopter Attack (Light) Squadron THREE, nicknamed the "Seawolves", is headquartered at Binh Thuy, located in the heart of the Mekong Delta, 85 miles southwest of Saigon, Republic of Vietnam.
+Helicopter Attack (Light) Squadron THREE, nicknamed the "Seawolves" is headquartered at Binh Thuy, located in the heart of the Mekong Delta, 85 miles southwest of Saigon, Republic of Vietnam.
 HA(L)-3 is the only light attack helicopter squadron in the U. S. Navy.

-Captain Reynolds Beckwith had command of HA(L)-3 from 5 April 1969 to 14 April 1970, when relieved by Capt. in Startin J. Twiss, Jr., USN.
+Captain Reynolds Beckwith had command of HA(L)-3 from 5 April 1969 to 14 April 1970, when relieved by Captain Martin J. Twite, Jr., USN.
 Operationally, HA(L)-3 comes under the command of Task Force 116 and is designated as Task Group 116.7.
 The squadron is composed of the home base at Binh Thuy and nine detachments located throughout the Mekong Delta, represented as Task Units 116.7.1 through 116.7.9.

 The primary mission of HA(L)-3 is to provide quick reaction armed helicopter close air support for all naval forces operating in Military Region IV and the southern section of Military Region III, RVN.
 Together with these naval forces, HA(L)-3 opposes the insurgent communist guerrilla forces moving men and supplies on the inland waterways that lace the Mekong Delta.
-Secondary missions include: (1) Fire support for other U.S. and Free World friendly forces in the Delta, (2) Insertion and gunship support for Seal operations, (3) Daily armed reconnaissance flights of assigned areas of operations, (4) Overhead and escort cover for both troop convoy and ship movements, (5) Gunfire spotting for Army Artillery or Naval Gunfire, (6) Medical evacuations from confined landing areas, often under enemy fire, and last but equally important (7) Combat Logistic flights of personnel and material throughout the Delta portion of Vietnam.
+Secondary missions include: (1) Fire support for other U.S. and Free World friendly forces in the Delta, (2) Insertion and gunship support for Seal operations, (3) Daily armed reconnaissance flights of assigned areas of operations, (4) Overhead and escort cover for both troop convoy and ship movements, (5) Gunfire spotting for Army artillery or Naval Gunfire, (6) Medical evacuations from confined landing areas, often under enemy fire, and last but equally important (7) Combat logistic flights of personnel and material throughout the Delta region of Vietnam.

-As of 31 December 1970, HA(L)-3 was assigned 35 Bell Iroquois Helicopters consisting of 27 HH-1B models, 2 OH-10 models, 4 HH-1L models, and 2 HH-1K models.
-The HH-1B are the OH-10 models are used as attack Helicopter gunships.
-The HH-1L and HH-1K models are employed for combat support missions.
+As of 31 December 1970, HA(L)-3 was assigned 35 Bell Iroquois Helicopters consisting of 27 UH-1B models, 2 UH-1C models, 4 UH-1L models, and 2 HH-1K models.
+The UH-1B and the UH-1C models are used as attack Helicopter gunships.
+The UH-1L and HH-1K models are employed for combat support missions.

-The HH-1L and HH-1K "Sea Lions" combat support aircraft operate from Binh Thuy and provide combat support to virtually every Navy unit in the Mekong Delta.
-During 1970 the Sea Lions carried 7,187 passengers, 2,141 pounds of cargo, on 5,110 missions.
-In addition to combat support missions the insurance Sea Lions were utilized to insert and extract ground troops and boat units.
-They have also been employed as airborne command posts providing the platform from which to direct combined air and ground operations.
+The UH-1L and HH-1K "Sealord" combat support aircraft operate from Binh Thuy and provide logistical support to virtually every Navy unit in the Mekong Delta.
+During 1970 the Sealords carried 7,287 passengers, 254,791 pounds of cargo, on 6,110 missions.
+In addition to combat logistic support missions the unarmored Sealords were utilized to insert and extract ground troops and Seal units.
+They have also been employed as airborne command posts providing a platform from which to direct combined air and ground operations.

 The home base supports nine detachments of armed helicopter gunship detachments located throughout the Mekong Delta and lower region of Military Region III, RVN.
-As of 31 December 1970 the Squadron has not yet since of 161 officers, of which 157 were pilots, and 429 enlisted personnel.
+As of 31 December the squadron had an allowance of 161 officers, of which 157 were pilots, and 429 enlisted personnel.
 Additionally one technical representative from Bell Helicopter Corporation was assigned to the squadron for technical advice.